Đurđe Ninković: Political life

 Since 2006 he is no longer involved in party politics having experienced a continuing lack of political will for genuine deep rooted political reforms.

 In 2009 he actively campaigned for the immediate adoption of a just Law of restitution of nationalised and confiscated property, which is a condition of Serbia's potential membership of the EU.
 His campaign included a direct action occupation of hotel Astoria which had been built by his grandfather, Djurdje S. Ninković, and owned by his family until forceful nationalisation by the Communist regime in 1948.

+Views

+He has been very critical of The Law of Restitution of Property and Compensation, which was enacted by the Government of Serbia in October 2011 and implemented from March 2012.
+The law imposes severe restrictions on the type of property which can be returned.
+This will result in a very small proportion of nationalised property being returned to their rightful owners.
+It also imposes an absolute cap of EUR 2 billion for the total amount of compensation which can be paid to those owners whose property will not be returned.
+This represents a small fraction of the total value of property which has been nationalised estimated at between EUR 220 billion and EUR 50 billion.